LuckierDodge/house-hack-ruleset-0e/Rules/Playing the Game/Combat.md

 Each Round of combat is divided into 2 phases: _Action Declaration_ and _Action Resolution_.
 In the _Action Declaration_ phase, each character declares the actions they intend to take.
 In the _Action Resolution_ phase, each of the declared actions is resolved.

+* Typically, the Order of Resolution is
+	* Resolve Free Movement
+	* Resolve Independent or Uncontested Actions
+	* Resolve Contested Actions

 ## Movement

 Every player has a default speed, measured in squares (each square corresponds to about 1.5 meters).
 Most PCs have a default Move Speed of 4.
 They can spend an action to **Move**, moving up to their speed.